ngageoint/opensphere/docs/windows_development.rst

 =============

 Install git, java, node, and yarn.
 We recommend using Chocolatey_, a package manager for Windows.
-After installing Chocolatey_, run the following in an admin prompt:
+After installing Chocolatey_, run the following in a command prompt as an administrator:

 .. _Chocolatey: https://chocolatey.org/